Tunisia Police Blockade Dissolved Judicial Watchdog - UrduPoint

 Tunisia Police Blockade Dissolved Judicial Watchdog

-AFP journalists saw security forces blocking all roads to the Supreme Judicial Council (CSM) headquarters in Tunis.
+Security forces blocked all roads to the Supreme Judicial Council (CSM) headquarters in Tunis.

 "We don't know who issued these orders but we know that they have no legal basis," CSM president Youssef Bouzakher told AFP.

-His supporters say his power grab on July 25 was necessary after a decade of misgovernance by corrupt political parties following revolt which sparked the Arab Spring uprisings.
+His supporters say his power grab on July 25 was necessary after a decade of misgovernance by corrupt political parties.

+Saied vowed Monday that he would not interfere in court cases or judicial appointments.

+"I will never interfere with the judiciary," he said, adding that he had only taken the CSM decision "because it had become necessary, and because the Tunisian people want the country to be cleansed".

+Speaking to Prime Minister Najla Bouden in a filmed meeting posted on his Facebook page, he said the courts had been the scene of "farces".

-But critics say he has pushed the country down a dangerous route back towards autocracy.
+"Whoever thought the judiciary was a tool to achieve his own personal or political goals must know that he will never be able to infiltrate the courts."
+But critics say Saied has pushed the country down a dangerous route back towards autocracy.

-Warning of threats to "rights and liberties", he said the CSM would continue to do its job.
+Warning of threats to "rights and liberties", he said the CSM would carry on with its work.

 Saied had said Sunday that the CSM was corrupt and had delayed politically sensitive investigations into the assassinations of left-wing opposition figures Chokri Belaid and Mohamed Brahmi.